 Now it is necessary to initialize department chair and faculty roles for the new department.
-Otherwise nobody will be notified if curriculum in this department is submitted, and proposals will freeze at the department chair approval step until an administrator can kick them loose.
+Otherwise nobody will be notified if curriculum in this department is submitted, and proposals will freeze at the department chair approval step.

 - 7. Click "Role Management" in the CourseLeaf navigation section in the left margin. - 8.
-Add "xxxx Chair" and "xxxx Faculty Review" roles for each new department, where "xxxx" is the SIS department code for each new department that was just added.
-(At MC only, use "xxxx Faculty Peer" instead of "xxxx Faculty Review.")
-Follow the steps outlined in Assigning or Changing a User's Role(s) on page 29 of this document.
+Add "xxxx Chair" and "xxxx Faculty Review" roles for each new department, where "xxxx" is the Banner department code for each new department that was just added.
+(At MC, use "xxxx Faculty Peer" instead of "xxxx Faculty Review.")
+Follow the steps outlined in Assigning or Changing a User's Role(s) on page 30 of this document.

 Optionally, you may also add courses to the new department in CIM by changing the department designation for each course via the Course Administration feature.
-Edit the course to change its department code in CIM and save using the Admin Save button if you wish to bypass the technical review and Curriculum Committee processes.
-The change may also be implemented later, at the course's next revision, although waiting that long may result in a chronic discrepancy report between SIS and CourseLeaf if the course is moved to the new department in the SIS as soon as the department is created.
+Edit the course to change its department code in CIM, and save using the Admin Save button if you wish to bypass the technical review and Curriculum Committee processes.
+The change may also be implemented later, at the course's next revision, although waiting that long may result in a chronic discrepancy report between Banner and CourseLeaf if the course is moved to the new department in Banner as soon as the department is created.